 The Bori is a traditional, and dog friendly, former Regional Pub Of The Year, with six letting rooms.
 It sits in the waterside village of Turnchapel, which is located on the South West Coastal Footpath, and benefits from a regular bus service from Plymouth, or via water taxi from the Barbican.
-The four regular ales are supplemented by four beer festivals a year.
+The three regular ales are supplemented by a changing guest beer beer and four beer festivals a year.
 Good value, home-cooked food is served daily.
 There are two secluded gardens to the rear.
 CAMRA Member Discount 10p/pint off real ale available here.

 - Clovelly Bay Inn

 This family-run free house has an enthusiastic landlord with a passion for real ales and farm ciders.
 Up to four real ales are available, usually locally sourced, but can come from anywhere.
 At least two significant beer and cider festivals are held during the year, with an emphasis on locally-sourced produce - check the website for details.
 Guest ales include beers from Bays, Dartmoor, Exeter and Summerskills.
 There is a free jukebox available and the house is dog friendly.
 The pub is reachable by bus, or water taxi from the Barbican.
 Branch Pub of the Year 2011, and Runner Up 2012.

 - Boringdon Arms 13 Boringdon Terrace Turnchapel PL9 9TQ moc.liamg@ofnismranodgnirob(01752) 402053

 - Walkhampton Inn